DylanMeeus/springboot_jwt_blog/_posts/2016-09-15-angular-2-ngmodules.markdown

 ```

 That is it.
 We did create a `secret-heroes.component.ts` and `secret-hero-details.component.ts` components, but their functionality is equivalent to that of the regular `heroes.component.ts` and `hero-details.component.ts` components.
 Download the full Tour of Secret Heroes app from our [GitHub repo](https://github.com/auth0-blog/angular2-tour-of-heroes).

+Stay tuned.
+We will be releasing a follow up post early next week that will walk you through building the Tour of Secret Heroes app from scratch and will go into further detail on how to add authentication to your Angular 2.0 apps.

 ## Conclusion